• Lassie Web: Movies/Other Media

 To Lassie, With Love, 1974, Syndicated, 60 minutes

 Previous to 1974, only the Jeff and then Timmy episodes had been released for reruns; by 1974, the entire series was available for syndication.
-As an introduction to the complete run, Wrather Productions did this almost-too-loving portrait of Lassie, featuring Roddy McDowall, Jan Clayton, Jon Provost, and Larry Wilcox.
+As an introduction to the complete run, Wrather Productions did this sentimental portrait of Lassie, featuring Roddy McDowall, Jan Clayton, Jon Provost, and Larry Wilcox.
 From the narration, you would think there had been no films except for Lassie Come Home.
 Also, much of the second half of the special features Lassie on charity tours, painting the dog as quite the humanitarian, rather than concentrating on the series or more of the movies.
 Still, the clips and comments are nice, we meet a young woman who did her master's thesis on the Lassie phenomenon, and there's a nice sequence showing Rudd Weatherwax directing Lassie through a piece of business involving a kitten.

 Synopsis of To Lassie With Love: